 Note that the constructor requires everything that constitutes a valid schedule according to the business.

 The purpose of a constructor is *NOT* to construct an object with valid data, it is to construct an object which can respond to subsequent calls on any of its public methods.
+In other words its purpose is to leave an object in a valid state not with valid state.
 It is perfectly valid to create an object which is initially empty, then use a method to either insert data from the UI which can then be added to the database, or to request data from the database which can then be displayed in the UI.
 This particular topic is discussed further in Re: Objects should be constructed in one go.

 Here is another:

 That objects are responsible for the important work of the system is not only the distinguishing characteristic of OOP, it's fundamental to the very practice of writing object-oriented software

 I'm sorry, but this is *NOT* a distinguishing characteristic of OOP.
 By "important work of the system" I assume you mean data validation and the execution of business rules.
 This also exists in non-OO systems, but whether the code exists in a non-OO module or an OO object it is still the same code.

 Next is a statement which contains an element of truth:

 This is a point worth repeating.
 As programmers learn OOP, it's easy to get lost in theory, principles, and design patterns and lose sight of the objects themselves.
 If you're new to OOP, first commit yourself to thinking in terms of objects, each with its own role.
 It's crucial.
 Everything else in OOP is built on it.